robbarrioso/SQL-Query-Examples/README.md

 		ON c.country_id = co.country_id
 	WHERE co.country <> 'India'

-    	cant have a subquery with multiple rows if its an equality condition
+    	Cant have a subquery with multiple rows if its an equality condition

     	SELECT city_id, city
     	FROM sakila.city